smartlyio/full-stack-open-pokedex/README.md

 Once you have fixed all the issues and the Pokedex is bug-free, the workflow run will succeed and show green!

 **Solution:**
+Pokemon page links were fixed in the code.